spwhitton/git-remote-gcrypt/README.rst

   Fedora, Arch and some smaller distros are known to have packages

 * run the supplied ``install.sh`` script on other systems

+Optional:

+* activate the git hook as a pre-receive hook on your remote git server

 Quickstart
 ..........